-Welcome to the Preparatory School
+Welcome to Preparatory School!

 The Preparatory School is the beginning of the formal learning adventure.
 Children in the early years of schooling bring with them a natural wonder and curiosity about their world and their place within it.
 The role of the early childhood educator is to plan and implement learning experiences that will support each child's learning and development.